 University of Pittsburgh - Pittsburgh Campus Overview

-University of Pittsburgh - Pittsburgh Campus is a public institution situated in Pittsburgh, Pennsylvania.
+Located in Pittsburgh, Pennsylvania, University of Pittsburgh - Pittsburgh Campus is a public institution.
 The surrounding area of the school is a good match for students who enjoy city life.

 What Is University of Pittsburgh - Pittsburgh Campus Known For?

-- The highest degree offered at Pitt is the doctor's degree.
+- The highest award offered at Pitt is the doctor's degree.

-- On average, it takes about 4.2 years for students from Pitt to earn a bachelor's degree.
-This is excellent when compared to the average of 4.4 years.
+- It takes the average Pitt student 4.2 years to graduate.
+This is pretty good when compared to the national rate of 4.4 years.

 University of Pittsburgh - Pittsburgh Campus Rankings

-College Factual ranked Pitt as #129 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This puts it in the top 10% of all schools in the nation.
-Out of the 123 colleges in Pennsylvania, it is ranked at #14.
+Pitt landed the #261 spot in our 2023 ranking of best colleges.
+We analyzed 2,018 colleges and universities across the nation to determine this ranking.
+This puts it in the top 15% of all schools in the nation.
+Out of the 106 colleges in Pennsylvania, it is ranked at #21.

-The following table lists the notable rankings from College Factual that Pitt has received.
+The following table lists some notable awards Pitt has earned from around the web.

 Where Is University of Pittsburgh - Pittsburgh Campus?